j-jalving/statamic-autograph/README.md

 2. Open the Autograph page, select a user and click the Generate button.
 3. An HTML code block will appear, copy this code to your prefered e-mail client.

-> Note: We don't provide instructions how to do this for each client, but a quick Google search should do the trick.
+> Note: I don't have instructions how to do this for each client, but a quick Google search should do the trick.

 ## Creating a template